 - Cook stir-fry noodles according to package directions.
 I usually reduce the cook time by 1-2 minutes for firmer noodles.
 Rinse with cold water and drain well.
 Drizzle with oil to prevent sticking.

 - Heat up a Wok or Large Skillet over medium-high heat for 1-2 minutes.
 Once heated add oil and wait until it shimmers.
 Now add prepared tofu cubes and let them sit for 1-2 minutes to brown.
-Using tongs, flip to the other side to brown.
+Using tongs or sturdy spatula, flip to the other side to brown.
 Continue until all sides are crispy.
-Remove from heat and place tofu on a paper towel-lined plate.
+Remove from heat and place tofu on the paper towel-lined plate.
 Wipe out wok.

 - Place the wok back on the stove over medium-high heat.
 Once heated, add the oil and wait for it to shimmer.
 Now add the onions and stir fry for 1-2 minutes until slightly softened.
 Add the optional red pepper flakes.